Nonperturbative Renormalization in Lattice QCD with three Flavors of Clover Fermions: Using Periodic and Open Boundary Conditions: Summary

 Computer time on the DFG-funded Ara cluster at the Friedrich-Schiller-University Jena is acknowledged.
 A. Sternbeck acknowledges support by the BMBF under Grant No.\ 05P15SJFAA (FAIR-APPA-SPARC) and by the DFG Research Training Group GRK1523.

-The authors gratefully acknowledge the Gauss Centre for Supercomputing (GCS) for providing computing time for GCS Large-Scale Projects on the GCS share of the SuperMUC system at Leibniz Supercomputing Centre (LRZ, \url{https://www.lrz.de}).
+The authors gratefully acknowledge the Gauss Centre for Supercomputing (GCS) for providing computing time for GCS Large-Scale Projects on the GCS share of the SuperMUC system at Leibniz Supercomputing Centre (LRZ, \url{https://www.lrz.de}) and JUWELS~\cite{juwels} at J\"ulich Supercomputing Centre (JSC, \url{http://www.fz-juelich.de/ias/jsc/}).
 GCS is the alliance of the three national supercomputing centres HLRS (Universit\"at Stuttgart), JSC (For\-schungs\-zen\-trum J\"ulich), and LRZ (Bayerische Akademie der Wissenschaften), funded by the German Federal Ministry of Education and Research (BMBF) and the German State Ministries for Research of Baden-W{\"u}rttemberg (MWK), Bayern (StMWFK) and Nordrhein-Westfalen (MIWF).

 \begin{appendix}